eilerstim/eilerstim/README.md

 - 👋 Hey, my name is Tim :)
 - 👀 I’m interested in C++ Programming, Filmmaking, Bodybuilding and K-Pop.
-- 🧑‍🎓 I will start studying Computer Science at ETH Zürich in September!
+- 🧑‍🎓 I study Computer Science at ETH Zürich.
 - 💞️ I’m looking to collaborate on a Game Jam as I have never done one ;)
 - 📫 You can contact me at: tim.eilers@protonmail.com